 The Tunnel is an Australian found footage film with a less than spectacular theatrical run.
 The film only premiered in one American theater, and therefore only grossed $1,348 USD.
-But the film never set out to be a blockbuster success.
-The Tunnel was one of the first ever films to be legally released on BitTorrent, making it available to millions of internet users for free.
+But the flick never set out to be a blockbuster success.
+The Tunnel was one of the first ever films to be legally released on BitTorrent, making it available to millions of Internet users for free.
 Due to its excellent use of social media marketing and online presence, The Tunnel has made it onto a number of Top 10 lists and has received a generous cult following.
-The film has also garnered some awards for its innovation, such as Best Australian Director from the A Night of Horror Film Festival.
-But this film should be praised for more than its achievements in cinema.
+The picture has also garnered some awards for its innovation, such as Best Australian Director from the A Night of Horror Film Festival.
+But this feature should be praised for more than its achievements in cinema.
 The Tunnel was made not for profit, but for the genuine pleasure and love of horror.

 Aaron, a freelance videographer, answers an online ad to record a stranger’s entire day.
 Josef, the stranger, is dying from a sizeable brain tumor and would like the videos to be a type of ‘dialouge’ between himself and his unborn son after he passes.
 But Josef’s requests became stranger and stranger as the day progresses, leaving Aaron to wonder just who he’s filming.

 Creep is by far one of my favorite, if not my absolute favorite, found footage horror film.
-Not only does Creep capitalize on a more traditional style of filming, but the film also executes tension masterfully.
-The burning question throughout the film is just how dangerous Josef truly is.
+Not only does Creep capitalize on a more traditional style of filming, but the flick also executes tension masterfully.
+The burning question throughout is just how dangerous Josef truly is.
 Is he a harmless, socially awkward stalker?
 A man pushed too far by an incurable sickness?
 A deranged, pathological liar with some insane bloodthirst?
 All of the above?!
-Besides the rollercoaster of a plot, Mark Duplass’s performance as Josef is eerily charming and so unsettling you’ll have to pause every so often just to gather your wits.
+Besides the rollercoaster of a plot, Mark Duplass’ performance as Josef is eerily charming and so unsettling you’ll have to pause every so often just to gather your wits.
 The ending is captivating in a strange, surreal sense, where the actions unfolding on screen almost seem to happen in real time.
 You find yourself wanting to scream and throw things at your laptop or TV, believing so intently in the danger blooming around our protagonist.